ciathyza/skyrim-optimization-guide-2018/README.md

   22. Ensure ```Grass Diversity``` is set to ```15``` and ```Grass Density``` is set to ```60``` (very dense grass).
 These values are for use with Skyrim Flora Overhaul and Verdant Grass.
 You can use a larger density value if 60 is too much of a performance hit.
   23. Set ```Far-off Tree Distance``` to ```40000```.
   24. Head back to the **Basic tab** and click ```Save and Exit```.

+Next we're going to adjust some settings in the Ini files that BethINI didn't take care of ...

 #### 6.2 Skyrim.ini